paulshorey/pauls-pure-functions/README.md

-# 📚 universal-common-scripts 📚
+# 📚 universal-common-functions 📚

 Library of useful functions like underscore/lodash.
 Very small.
 No dependencies.
 A collection of various random useful scripts for data manipulation and modern web development.
 <p>&nbsp;</p>

 # Installation:

-For now, **this can only be imported as an ES Module, for compatibility with front-end compilers like Webpack**.
+For Node, currently **this can only be imported as an ES Module, for compatibility with front-end compilers like Webpack**.
 If you already use ESM, **high five**!
 If your Node.js project still uses CJS (CommonJS), please read on...

 > ESM is the new standard on the web, but Node app deverlopers are slow to convert, because it's a pain in the butt.
 This is probably one reason why there are still so few Node.js back-ends. **The main benefit to Node.js is being able to use the same code on front-end and back-end.
 Ironically, this was not possible until recently.**